 The front view of the Karl Lagerfeld wedding ensemble at the 2016 Metropolitan Museum Costume Institute’s Manus x Machina exhibit.

-The 2014 haute couture wedding dress by Karl Lagerfeld for Chanel was the perfect show-stopping dress to set the tone of the what was to follow.
-The dress design includes techniques by hand and technology by machine.
+The 2014 haute couture wedding dress by Karl Lagerfeld for Chanel was the perfect show-stopping dress to set the tone for what was to follow.
+The design includes hand techniques and machine technology.

 NEW YORK, NY - Guo Pei Gown.
 A view of atmosphere at "China: Through The Looking Glass" Costume Institute Benefit Gala - Press Preview at Metropolitan Museum of Art on May 4, 2015 in New York City.
 (Photo by Slaven Vlasic/Getty Images)